sweenejp/biology-message-board/pages/teachers/johnston.md

 ---
 ![](/static/img/screen-shot-2020-09-08-at-9.16.51-am.png)

 Oh hey there!

+Glad you found this page, it means you are off to a great start!
+Here is a little about me...

-About me....well, let's see...I am passionate about animals, adventure and protecting and preserving our planet (composting, recycling, and consuming less in general, are part of a lifestyle I embrace).
-I would almost always rather be outside.
-I like to be on the move!
-Motorcycles, horses, backpacking, cycling, longboarding, kayaking, thrifting, hikes with the dogs...but I also enjoy slowing down for coffee and a good book, knitting, or binging a good netflix find.
-And helping people-volunteering time and random acts of kindness.
-Oh, and MUSIC!
-Must have music.
+I am passionate about animals, adventure and protecting and preserving our planet.
+I would almost always rather be outside and I like to be on the move!
+Motorcycles, horses, backpacking, cycling, kayaking, thrifting, hikes with the dogs...but I also enjoy slowing down for coffee and a good book, playing records, knitting, or binging a show.

 What do we have in common?
 What do you have in your life that's not on my list?
 Let's talk about it!
-I mean, we should probably talk about biology, too, but getting to know students outside of just the schoolwork, that's the best perk of the job!

 ![](/static/img/screen-shot-2020-08-26-at-10.23.57-am.png)